seahomebatumi-ai/crypto-auto/SYSTEM-MAP-CRYPTOCALCUL.md

 ## 0. Fingerprint

-**Revision 2026-08-30-f.** Baseline: TZ-21 merged into `main`; implementation commit `8069341`, merge commit `edd650c`, report `CryptoReports/TZ-21-catalyst-registry-scope-and-basis-report.md`. **The
+**Revision 2026-08-31-a.** Baseline: TZ-23 merged into `main`; implementation commit `5fc2da5`, report `CryptoReports/TZ-23-main-workflow-paths-allowlist-report.md`. **The
 baseline names the implementation commit, not the merge commit** — a merge commit carries no content, and content is what this block pins.

-**`-d`, `-e` and `-f` are documentation revisions and the baseline deliberately did not move.**
-TZ-22 measured a network and wrote one report; no production file, no bench, no workflow and no constant changed, so the file table, the gate and the check count below are `-c`'s unaltered. `-d` moved because §10 and §11 now record a measurement that `-c` denied having, and a TZ cut against the denial must BLOCK rather than proceed on it (inv.
-50). `-e` moved because §10 named a TZ number for a repair that is not a TZ:
-`EXECUTOR-INSTRUCTIONS.md` is Architect-owned and arrives by Boss upload, so it became contract **v15** instead, and a row pointing at a TZ that will never exist would have failed the audit's own set-difference check between `CryptoTZ/` and `CryptoReports/`.
-`-f` moved because TZ-24 closed the §6a discovery question in the negative, and §10 and §11 carried it as open.
+**The baseline moved and the file table did not, which is the correct pair here.** TZ-23 edited `.github/workflows/main.yml` — a workflow, not a file this block fingerprints — so `index.html`, `main.py`, `catalysts.json` and the calibration record are unaltered and the gate holds at thirteen steps and 1 250 739 checks, verified term by term against the map's own totals.
+The three `2026-08-30` letters were documentation revisions on the TZ-21
+baseline: `-d` recorded TZ-22's measurement where `-c` denied having one, `-e` corrected a §10 row naming a TZ number for a repair that became contract **v15**, and `-f` recorded TZ-24 closing the §6a discovery question in the negative.

 Every TZ header quotes this block IN FULL — all seven anchors and the file table, never a subset.
 The Executor matches each anchor as an exact substring against the